The Holiday Book List You Need Right Now

-With the holiday season and the end of 2017 fast approaching most of you will (hopefully) find a little time to settle in to a good book, be it on a beach, on a plane or under a warm blanket, or with a cup of hot chocolate.
+With the holiday season fast approaching most of you will (hopefully) find a little time to settle in to a good book, be it on a beach, on a plane or under a warm blanket, or with a cup of hot chocolate.
 If you’re struggling to wind down, here are a few tips to help you along.

-The list below is not just books released in 2017 but a careful selection of my top five books for 2018.
+The list below is careful selection of my top five books for 2018.

 There is a mix of authors in there, and reading my list back to myself I realise that I have read a LOT of female authors.